Write for Kappan magazine

 Kappan addresses issues related to K-12 education.
 Because policy decisions influence practice, we are very interested in the implications and implementation of policy changes.
 We understand that higher education faculty who are preparing the next generation of teachers and school leaders have a great deal to contribute to the discussion of K-12 education.
 We want to encourage conversations that inspire changes in practice that lead to improved student learning.
 We are not an activist publication, but we are active educators who believe that the quality of our work can have an impact on schools throughout the world.
 Visual elements in the magazine, including cartoons, should relate to this content.

-Kappan prefers to choose from (and are more likely to buy) work that features diverse people in a variety of roles.
+Kappan prefers to choose from (and is more likely to buy) work that features diverse people in a variety of roles.
 Remember — not all principals are men, not all elementary teachers are women, not all people are white.
 Adults in schools sometimes interact with one another instead of with children.
 And, for the cartoonists, not all troublemakers are boys and not all elementary teachers who are women are mean.
 And, just once in a great while, could the cat beat the dog to the homework?

 The general time frame for illustration assignments is two to three weeks from the assignment to the final deadline.

-Photographers, illustrators, and cartoonists retain copyright to work that we publish unless we have specified another agreement.
+Photographers, illustrators and cartoonists retain copyright to work that we publish unless we have specified another agreement.

 We pay upon publication and after receiving your invoice.
-We do not pay for incomplete, late, or unacceptable work.
+We do not pay for incomplete, late or unacceptable work.

 To submit original cartoons, please create a single pdf file, 8 to 10 pages in length, with one cartoon per page.
 Name the pdf file using this format: